qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - love by
 - love it love it
 - love it my
-- love you to tbsp
-- i love this tbsp
+- i love this app
-- loving it so tbsp
+- loving it so for
 - i loved it
 - love this email
 - love it the
-- i love your tbsp
 - i love this
 - love it this is how an email app should work
 - love this